ABI-Software/software-development-guidelines/README.md

 # Documentation guidelines

-Documentation should be cleared, concised and ideally provide example on how they be used.
-Often times there are times when code changes happen without corresponding updates to the documetation.
+Documentation should be clear, concise and ideally provide example on how they are to be used.
+Often times code changes are made without corresponding updates to the documentation.
 This is problematic as end users will be confused as to why the examples do not do what they expected.
 Certain languages provide frameworks (such as Python's `doctest` module) that may be leveraged to ensure that the documented examples match the implementation details (e.g. set the project up so